-Elie is a beret aficionado, tweets @elie, and performs magic tricks in his spare time.
-Born in Paris, he received a Ph.D from ENS-cachan in 2008 before working at Stanford University and ultimately joining Google in 2011.
+Elie is a beret aficionado, tweets at @elie, and performs magic tricks in his spare time.
+Born in Paris, he received a Ph.D. from ENS-cachan in 2008 before doing a postdoc at Stanford University and then joining Google in 2011.
 He now lives with his wife in Mountain View, California.

 Click here to contact me.